eropple/nestjs-bunyan/README.md

   `@Logger()` decorator on your constructor parameter.
 You must only use this with `Scope.REQUEST` injected services (and NestJS should transitively make anything that depends on `@Logger()` a request-scoped provider automatically.)
+- It **adds the request interceptor to your request chain**.
+See "Request Tracking", below.

 **Important note:** this module expects a request to have some kind of [correlation ID]().
 By default, this will be `X-Correlation-Id` (and if you need